LMQFormer: A Laplace-Prior-Guided Mask Query Transformer for Lightweight Snow Removal: Experiments and Analysis

 \subsubsection{Qualitative Results on Synthetic Dataset}

 Fig. \ref{Figure8} shows the visualized results of three synthetic snow removal datasets, including Snow100K, CSD and SnowCityScapes.
 DesnowNet and JSTASR fail to recover clean images and seriously damage the original snowy image.
 DDMSNet loses some color and clarity in details.
-HDCWNet and TKL preserve repairing traces in details of clean images.
+HDCWNet preserves repairing traces in details of clean images.
 Compared with those methods, the images recovered by our proposed method are clean and intact with better detail preservation.
-The quality results indicate that our method could generate images with better visual qualities.
+The qualitative results indicate that our method could generate images with better visual qualities.